Still Gotta Mean Something: Plot

+Meanwhile, the Hilltop community regroups after the Saviors' attack.
+Tara (Alanna Masterson) unsuccessfully tries to sway Daryl (Norman Reedus) that Dwight is still loyal to them after the attack.
+Michonne (Danai Gurira) tries to convince Rick (Andrew Lincoln) to read his son Carl's last message to him, but he cannot come to do it.
+Instead, he decides to locate the escaped Savior prisoners, and Alden (Callan McAuliffe) suggest that he check a nearby bar.

-Rick decides to locate the escaped Savior prisoners, and Alden suggest that he check a nearby bar.
-On the way, Rick crosses paths with Morgan, and while they avoid a walker horde heading toward the bar, they are captured by the escaped Saviors, led by Jared.
-When Rick and Morgan come to in the bar, they find the Saviors arguing loudly among themselves about returning to the Hilltop.
-Rick promises amnesty to anyone who wants to return and warns of an approaching horde, but it comes too late as walkers flood the bar.
-Some of the Saviors cut Rick and Morgan loose of their bonds.
+Morgan (Lennie James) feels guilt for Henry's (Macsen Lintz) disappearance, as Henry had been seeking vengeance on Jared (Joshua Mikel), the Savior that killed his brother and Morgan's pupil Benjamin.
+He goes out to look for him, accompanied by Carol (Melissa McBride).
+They find a walker with Henry's weapon through it, and Morgan believes Henry must be dead and instead heads further down the road, while Carol goes in the direction the walker came from to find Henry.
+Morgan meets up with Rick, and while they avoid a walker horde heading towards the bar, they are captured by the escaped Saviors, led by Jared.
+When Rick and Morgan come to in the bar, they find the Saviors arguing loudly among themselves.
+Rick and Morgan warn them of the nearby horde, but it comes too late as walkers flood the bar.
+Rick and Morgan manage to escape their bonds.
 Rick helps to eliminate walkers, but then turns on the remaining Saviors.
-Morgan chases down Jared and purposely traps him in a room with walkers, holding Jared against the gate as the walkers tear into him.
-As they collect themselves, Rick asks Morgan why he stopped to save him when they first met; Morgan replies that it was because his son was there.
+Morgan chases down Jared and purposely traps him in a room with walkers, leaving Jared to die.
+As they collect themselves, Rick asks Morgan what changed to make him vengeful since their first meeting; Morgan replies that he had his son back then.
 Meanwhile, Carol is able to find Henry fending off walkers.
-She helps rescue him and takes him back to the Hilltop to reunite with Ezekiel.
-Rick and Morgan return, and Morgan shakily informs Henry he killed Jared.
+She helps rescue him and takes him back to the Hilltop for a happy reunion.
+Rick and Morgan return, and Morgan sullenly informs Henry he killed Jared.
 Henry says he's sorry, but Morgan tells him to never say one's sorry, and walks off alone.
+Rick tearfully reads his letter from Carl.

-Elsewhere, Daryl and Rosita discover the Saviors' ammunition factory, where Eugene is helping to keep their ammo supply going.
+Elsewhere, Daryl and Rosita (Christian Serratos) discover the Saviors' ammunition factory, where Eugene (Josh McDermitt) is helping to keep their ammo supply going.
 Daryl and Rosita plot to kill the men running the factory to end the supply.
 Concurrently, Negan is on route back to the Sanctuary when he finds a familiar face and offers them a ride.
 Back at Sanctuary, the gate guards are surprised to see Negan alive, believing he had been killed based on what Simon had told them.
 They let Negan and his passenger in, but Negan tells them not to tell anyone else about his return.
-At the Hilltop, in his room, Rick tearfully reads his letter from Carl.